prsaya/an-example-php-app/README.md

 ---

-## NOTES on MySQL, SQL Script and PHP Configuration:
+## Notes on MySQL, SQL Script and PHP Configuration:

 * Basic steps to install MySQL 8 Server, create a sample database and query data:
 [mysql_server_install_and_use](https://gist.github.com/prsaya/1755f873071a12ef246c89e245e67bb5).